John the Cappadocian: Downfall and exile

 Theodotus succeeded John as praetorian prefect in late May or early June 541.
 A continuation of Marcellinus Comes reports that the private residence of John at Constantinople passed to the ownership of Belisarius.
 The Cappadocian was ordained a priest against his will, but he reportedly avoided practicing his priesthood in fear that this would ruin his chances for a return to power.
 His wealth was confiscated, but Justinian was reluctant to be overly harsh to his old favourite and restored part of John's private property to him at a later date.
 Procopius noted that John remained wealthy enough to live a life of luxury, but his troubles were not over.
 He was hostile to his new superior, Eusebius, Bishop of Cyzicus, and when Eusebius was murdered, the Cappadocian found himself accused of complicity in the crime.

 John was imprisoned, his captors beating him to produce a confession.
 His guilt was not established, but his wealth was again confiscated.
 This time Justinian was much harsher to him.
 His new place of exile was Antinoe in Egypt.
 He was transported there by ship, forced to only wear a cheap cloak and earn his living as a beggar at every stop on the way.
 Procopius wrote his account on the third year of John's exile, that is in 544.
-John still didn't lose his hopes for restoration to power.
-He had taken to accusing various citizens of Alexandria for tax avoidance.
+John still did not lose his hopes for restoration to power.
+He had taken to accusing various citizens of Alexandria of tax avoidance.
 Procopius notes Theodora's continued efforts to put John on trial for murder, but the residents of Cyzicus would not testify against him.